Media portrayal of Nigeria led Twitter to choose Ghana for Africa office -minister

+AfricaMedia portrayal of Nigeria led Twitter to choose Ghana for Africa office -minister

-LAGOS, April 15 (Reuters) - Twitter Inc failed to choose Nigeria for its first African office because the media misrepresents the country, its information minister said on Thursday, citing coverage of police reform protests last year.
+Twitter Inc (TWTR.N) failed to choose Nigeria for its first African office because the media misrepresents the country, its information minister said on Thursday, citing coverage of police reform protests last year.

 Nigeria, Africa's biggest economy, has a thriving technology sector that has attracted international investors but faces numerous security challenges including a decade-long Islamist insurgency in the northeast, mass abductions from schools in the northwest and piracy in the Gulf of Guinea.